-Winter: December, January and February (not recommended)
+Winter: December, January and February (Not Recommended)

-During Winter in Sapa, temperatures plummet and fog moves in across the mountains.
+During winter in Sapa, temperatures plummet and fog moves in across the mountains.
 Snow can often fall on the highest peaks and in general average temperatures are not ideal for trekking.

 Spring: March, April and May

 Trekking in Spring is perfect for those who enjoy warm, dry weather and fewer tourists (both international and domestic).
 But you will not see the golden or even green rice terraces in Spring.

-Summer: June, July and August
+Simmer: June, July and August

 Summer is a time for domestic tourism in Sapa.
 It’s also extremely humid, hot and wet.
-This is the time of year when rice terraces are lush green, but you will probably spend your whole visit being rained on!
+This is the time of year when rice terraces are lush green, but you will probably spend your whole visit being rained on.

 Fall: September, October and November (Recommended)